CoiledCoilBuilder/CCB/README.md

 The offical CCB page is located [Here](http://goo.gl/3JE8Xg)

-The author of this package is Chris MacDermaid, please direct inquiries or bug reports to <chris.macdermaid@gmail.com>.
+The main author of this package is Chris MacDermaid, please direct inquiries or bug reports to <chris.macdermaid@gmail.com>.

+Installation instructions are available in the "INSTALL" file.

 Coiled-Coil Builder generates all-atom backbone structures by manipulating their topologies via the well known Crick